codepath/android_guides/Troubleshooting-API-calls.md

 ***On your phone:***

 1. Open your Android device and go to [http://chls.pro/ssl](http://chls.pro/ssl).
 Download and install the root certificate on the phone.
+If you are using a Genymotion emulator, it may be easier to install Chrome first to download this cert, which requires [[setting up Google Play Services|Genymotion-2.0-Emulators-with-Google-Play-support#setup-google-play-services]] first.

 2. Go to your WiFi settings and modify the existing network: